hackersatcambridge/workshop-love2d/content/notes/notes.md

 # Asset Links

-Assets like music, images, and fonts will be used when creating the game for this workshop, links to them can be found below.
+Assets like music, images, and fonts will be used when creating the game for this workshop, you can find them [here](https://github.com/hackersatcambridge/workshop-love2d/raw/master/content/notes/assets/assets.zip).

 # Example Games

 These are some example games created with LÖVE, just for this workshop.
-You can download them by cloning this repository or by downloading the executables below.
+You can download them by cloning [this repository](https://github.com/hackersatcambridge/workshop-love2d/) or by downloading the executables below.

 To run these from source, just drag the folders onto your LÖVE executable or run `love FOLDER_NAME` from the command line.